 This means that unlike other professions -think about teachers, lawyers, and doctors- we still do not have a centralized and unified accreditation system or register for language professionals.
-There are of course many independent registers, such as the Chartered Institute of Linguists, the ITI, the National Register of Public service interpreters, and many more international ones, but enrolling in them is not compulsory to practice as a freelancer in the private market.
+There are of course many independent registers, such as the Chartered Institute of Linguists, the ITI, the National Register of Public Service Interpreters, and many more international ones, but enrolling in them is not compulsory to practice as a freelancer in the private market.

 Some institutions, namely the Public Services bodies, the Home Office, and the Police will require interpreters and translators to be part of one of these registers and to pass certain accreditation tests, such as the Diploma in Public Service Interpreting (DPSI).
 And even though there is an abundance of university courses for translators and interpreters.
 Generally speaking, it is possible to practice the translation profession without having received any formal training.

 Does this mean that anyone can be a translator?
-Yes.. and no. Think about all the bilingual people that perform in-house translation tasks every day, for a very specialized topic that they completely master – again, some lawyers are bilingual and draft multilingual texts every day.
+Yes.. and no. Think about all the bilingual people who perform in-house translation tasks every day, for a very specialized topic that they completely master – again, some lawyers are bilingual and draft multilingual texts every day.

 This could also be the case for “old school” translators, who have learned the profession by simply doing the job before formal training courses were even established.